kevin-fagan/overthewire-solutions/bandit/level_5.md

     ssh bandit4@bandit.labs.overthewire.org -p 2220
     ```

-2. There are 10 within the `inhere` directory.
+2. There are 10 files within the `inhere` directory.
 One of these files contains the password for the next level.
 We can `cat` each file one by one, or we can use the `file` command to determine which file is human readable:
    <br>
     ```shell
     bandit4@bandit:~/inhere$ file ./-file*